vittoriofortino84/EDTOX/README.md

 ## Description of the R scripts used in the pipeline
 # Part I: Development of EDC scores
-### A. Preparation of the MIES, pathways and training benchmark set
+### 1. Preparation of the MIES, pathways and training benchmark set

 |1_1|[MIEs_from_CTD.R](https://github.com/amir1715/EDTOX/blob/master/scripts/1_1_MIEs_from_CTD.R)|
 | ------------- |--------------|